praveen-li/docs/frr_kernel_design_doc_utp.md

 2.)
 Zebra pushes these routes in RIB Table as per family of route.

 3.)
 Rnode creation and route_entry creation of old kernel route is done and route_entry is inserted in Rnode of the destprefix.
     Next-hops for this route will be markes as active, since this route is learned from Kernel.
     Note: This will result in call to rib_process, but since Rnode contains only one route which is already in FIB, so rib_process will result in NO_OP.

 4.)
 Bgpd will queue new routes to Zebra after getting first keepalive (implicit EOR) from bgp peer.

 5.)
 Zebra will process new routes and call rib_add() for this route.

 6.)
 A new route_entry will be created and will be inserted in correct Rnode.
-There may be 2 scenarios here, a.)
-Rnode already contains other routes including old kernel routes or new Rnode is created for this route_entry.
+There may be 2 scenarios here,
+    a.)
+Rnode already contains other routes including old kernel routes or b.) new Rnode is created for this route_entry.

 7.)
 Updated Rnode will be queued for rib processing.
-During rib processing, Zebra will run best route selection, which on most of the FRR version will select old kernel route which is already marked as active in FIB.
+During rib processing, Zebra will run best route selection,
+    which on most of the FRR version will select old kernel route which is already marked as active in FIB.

 8.)
 No update will be sent to Kernel and FPM, which may result in route deletion from APP_DB as per current Fpmsyncd DB reconciliation code.
     Update will be sent only for those route for which stale kernel route is not present.
 ```

 Current behavior will result in: